 Outside areas and boundaries

 Repair category: 2

-Notes The boundary fencing is weathered and damaged in places.
+Notes The entire boundary was not seen due to planted shrubs and hedging, however parts of the boundary are showing signs of weathering.
 On going maintenance should be anticipated for a garden of this type and size.
-There are a number of trees growing within potential influencing distance of the property.
-The trees are growing outwith the subjects garden grounds.
+There are a number of trees growing within potential influencing distance of the property and they should be regularly inspected by a tree surgeon.
 Trees will grow progressively larger with time and the risk of damage will increase.
 Trees should be managed to prevent them from increasing in size.
 Tree roots can cause damage to structures and services, particularly in shrinkable soils.
 The requirement for gutter maintenance in the autumn should also be recognised, along with the risk of storm damage.

 Ceilings

 Repair category: 1

-Notes There are areas of hairline cracking and minor blemishes to the ceiling surfaces.
+Notes There are areas of cracking and minor blemishes to the ceiling surfaces.
 These can be attended to during the course of normal redecoration.
 As age increases, it is not unusual for the plaster to lose its key with the timber lathing, and such defects are only revealed when decorative surfaces are stripped to allow redecoration to take place.

 Internal walls

-Repair category: 2
+Repair category: 1

-Notes Areas of plasterwork are damaged, cracked and uneven and require repair.
-If present, the removal of wallpaper is likely to also result in the necessity for plaster repairs.
+Notes The plaster finishes appear generally sound with only minor evidence of unevenness and cracking.
+These can be attended to during the course of normal redecoration.
+If present, the removal of wallpaper is likely to result in the necessity for plaster repairs.